bcrpntr/bcrpntr.github.io/_posts/2024-07-18-I’m so overdosed on apathy, and burned out on sympathy.md

 ---
-title: I’m so overdosed on apathy, and burnt out on sympathy
+title: I’m so overdosed on apathy, and burnt out on sympathy.
 date: 2024-07-18
 tags: SOS
 categories: Blogging SongsOfSurvival